nbrok/scrumpel7d/README.md

 The schematic is shown in scrumpel7d.pdf and the gerberfiles can be found in scrumpel7dv12.zip.
 More info can be found at: https://hackaday.io/project/171469-scrumpel-7d-z8s180-sbc

-All Software released under the GPL V4.0.
+* All Software released under the GPL V3.0.
 See LICENSE for details.
-All Hardware released under the CERN Open Hardware licence.See LICENCE.hardware.txt.
+* All Hardware released under the CERN Open Hardware licence.See LICENCE.hardware.txt
-All Documentation copyright Nick Brok no licence.
+* All Documentation copyright Nick Brok no licence.